 Lowest Paying Jobs with High Degree

-Historians usually work in museums, in places with historical significance, universities, journalists, authors, and others.
+Historians usually work in museums, places with historical significance, universities, journalists, authors, and others.
 With a couple of years of experience, they earn 38,400 EUR annually in Germany.

 The problem is that a study of philosophy conveys less specific content knowledge but the ability to deal argumentatively with fundamental questions.

-The average salary is 33,261EUR.
+The average salary is 33,261 EUR.

-Social workers are employed primarily in social services, children’s and youth homes, kindergartens and nurseries, retirement homes, nursing homes for people with disabilities, homeless facilities, family and addiction counseling centers, outpatient social services, social, health, or youth services, prisons.
+Social workers are employed primarily in social services, children’s and youth homes, kindergartens and nurseries, retirement homes, nursing homes for people with disabilities, homeless facilities, family and addiction counseling centers, outpatient social services, social, health, or youth services, and prisons.